paulovn/ml-vm-notebook/README.md

 In addition to creating, editing and executing Notebooks via the Web interface, there may also be the need to operate through a console session.
-There are three ways to obtain console access to the VM:
+There are hthree ways to obtain console access to the VM:

 1. By using the console option in the Notebook Web interface (use the right
    menu: *New* -> *Terminal*)